What is the Health Resource Allocation Plan?

 We are in the process of revisioning the plan from the most recent format, last issued in 2009.
 Click here to view the 2009 Health Resource Allocation Plan.

 Be sure to check back to this page regarding updates to the new Health Resource Allocation Plan (HRAP).
-Continue to the following page to learn more about Vermont’s health needs and what resource planning is underway in throughout the State.
+Continue to the following pages to learn more about Vermont’s health needs and what resource planning is underway in throughout the State.

 Please contact Jess Mendizabal at (802) 828-2177 with questions or recommendations for the HRAP pages.